bsilver47/ecen192/_labs/Breadboard.md

     <img alt = "Second circuit picture" src="{% link images/circuit2.jpg %}" width="200">
 </picture>

 The third circuit is optional, but involves a button and a buzzer.
-The setup is much like the other circuits, but with the involvement of the button will be more difficult to tell whether it is setup and oriented properly.
+The setup is much like the other circuits, but, with the involvement of the button, it will be more difficult to tell whether it is setup and oriented properly.
 For this reason, we will reuse the square LED from the first circuit so that we can tell with certainty that it works.
 The circuit itself should look like this.

 <picture>
     <img alt = "Animated circuit gif of traffic light in different states" src="{% link images/circuit3off.jpg %}" width="200">